juanburgos/100-days-of-code/log.md

 Did a #JavaScript function that prints the lyrics of the song "99 Bottles of Beer".
 I know there are many ways (and maybe better) of getting this done, but I feel so good to have accomplished something that I couldn't do in the past. 👨🏻‍💻🙌🏻

+### Day19  #100DaysOfCode

+The hardest thing yet: build a Fibonacci Generator.
+My head is numb. 🤯🤯

+### Day20  #100DaysOfCode

+Learned the different ways to add #JavaScript to websites, and about the Document Object Model. 👨🏻‍💻

 ### Day  #100DaysOfCode